yi-fan-li/Project-COMP424-2022-Fall/README.md

 ## About

-This is a class project for COMP 424, McGill University, Winter 2022.
+This is a class project for COMP 424, McGill University, Fall 2022 (it was forked from the past year, Winter 2022).

 ## License